Frequently asked questions

 Diagram rule and layout definition on diagram templates

-The recommendations and warnings that you must always consider when configuring diagram rules on a diagram template are listed at the bottom of Diagram rules.
+The recommendations and warnings that you must consider when configuring diagram rules on a diagram template are listed at the bottom of Diagram rules.

 There are also specific recommendations for subnetwork diagram templates.